lukeify/notes/Headscale.md

 This file is written in [HuJSON][5] (Human JSON), which is a Tailscale implementation of [JWCC][6] ("JSON with Commas and Comments").
 Provide a tailnet policy file by specifying a filename to the `acl_policy_path` key within the Headscale configuration.

+Note that `Headscale` will fail to start if provided a policy file with zero ACL's inside of it—even an empty `acls` array is not sufficient.

 ## CLI Notes

 * Currently, it is only possible to expire API keys generated from the Headscale server, not delete them.